openaps/AndroidAPSdocs/docs/EN/SettingUpAaps/YourAapsProfile.md

 In the [optimising your profile](operating - optimising - your profile link) we present example profiles, discuss how to set and optimise the parameters which form your AAPS profile(s), and provide guidance on additional resources such as **Autotune** which aim to automate optimisation of your profile.

+### Profile Helper

+The [Profile Helper](../SettingUpAaps/ProfileHelper.md) can help you:
+* build a profile from scratch for a kid
+* compare two profiles
+* clone a profile